ccha23/CS1102-Lab10/README.md

 - A Jupyter notebook will open.
 You can follow the instructions to modify the codes in the notebook.
 - You can also open the lab instruction [CS1102-Lab10.pdf](CS1102-Lab10.pdf) by double clicking it in the file panel.

 Note that your changes will be erased when you close the session.
-To download your changes:
+To download your work:
 - Save the notebook by choosing `File`->`Save`
 - Open the file panel on the left, right click the file (security.ipynb and mysecret.txt) you want to download.
 - A context menu will appear.
 Choose download to download the file.
 See the figure below: